Pati Patni Aur Woh (1978 film)

-Pati Patni Aur Woh is a 1978 Hindi romantic comedy film produced and directed by B. R. Chopra.
+Pati Patni Aur Woh is a 1978 Indian Hindi-language romantic comedy film produced and directed by B. R. Chopra.
 The film stars Sanjeev Kumar, Vidya Sinha, Ranjeeta Kaur, with cameos from Rishi Kapoor, Neetu Singh, Tina Munim and Parveen Babi.

 The film was remade in 2019, with Kartik Aaryan, Bhumi Pednekar and Ananya Pandey in the lead roles.

 Plot

 The film starts off indicating the parallels of the story with that of Adam and Eve.
 Here, Adam is Ranjeet, Eve is Sharda while the apple is Nirmala.
 Ranjeet is newly employed in a company, whose pay scales can be gauged from the fact that he goes to work on a bicycle.
 However, this bicycle itself brings him face-to-face with Sharda, when he bumps into her by accident.
 Sharda's bicycle gets badly damaged and Ranjeet drops her off.
 The same evening, Ranjeet goes to the wedding of his friend Harish whose bride happens to live in Sharda's colony.
 Sharda is also present at the ceremony.
 Sharda and Ranjeet's love blossoms from there and soon they get married.

-In the course of a few years, Ranjeet is Sales Manager of the company and father of a son.
+In the course of a few years, Ranjeet is the sales manager of the company and father of a son.
 Sharda and Ranjeet are still living in marital bliss.
 That is, until Nirmala, Ranjeet's new secretary, shows up.
 Ranjeet is inexplicably attracted to Nirmala.
 She is an honest girl who is trying to make two ends meet.
 She is much more beautiful compared to Sharda.
 But most of all, she knows nothing about Ranjeet's true intentions and his married life.
 Ranjeet is initially upset with his thoughts about her, but finally gives in.

 He carefully plans his further steps.
 He pretends to be the helpless grieving husband of a cancer stricken wife, who won't live much longer.
 Nirmala feels sorry for him, thus making it easier for him to get close to her.
 Nobody, not Sharda, not even his closest friend, suspects a thing.
 One day, Ranjeet bluffs to Sharda that he will be late coming home as he has a meeting.
 He takes Nirmala out to dinner.
 Next day, Sharda finds Nirmala's handkerchief, with lipstick marks on it, in Ranjeet's pocket.

 She immediately confronts Ranjeet, who makes up a story about a co-worker whose handkerchief he may have accidentally taken.
 Sharda reluctantly believes him.
 Ranjeet decides to take his next steps more carefully.
 Sharda too starts thinking that her fears were unfounded.
 Ranjeet makes even more interesting back up plans: He prepares two books of poetry, professing his love.
 The poems are the same in both, only one book contains Nirmala's name, and the other contains Sharda's.